Potato-Rocket/Spaceflight-Simulator/README.md

 When you start the program, the view will automatically encompass every one of your bodies.
 To rotate the view, click and drag on the screen.
 To zoom in or out, you can use the scroll wheel.
 Alternatively, these keybindings can be used:

-W - Tilt view up.<br>
+- W: Tilt view up
-S - Tilt view down.<br>
+- S: Tilt view down
-A - Rotate view left.<br>
+- A: Rotate view left
-D - Rotate view right.<br>
+- D: Rotate view right

-J - Zoom in.<br>
+- J: Zoom in
-K - Zoom out.<br>
+- K: Zoom out

 To increase or decrease the virtual time-scale, use the following keybindings:

-Q - Slow down time.<br>
+- Q: Slow down time
-E - Speed up time.
+- E: Speed up time

 To toggle the center of the view between different bodies, use these keybindings:

-H - Go to previous body.<br>
+- H: Go to previous body
-L - Go to next body.
+- L: Go to next body

 Finally, these keybinding can be used for other functions:

-F1 - Reset viewing angle and zoom.
+- F1: Reset viewing angle and zoom
-F2 - Toggle whether to view planet sizes to scale with distance or on a log scale.
+- F2: Toggle whether to view planet sizes to scale with distance or on a log scale
-F3 - Toggle whether to show extra info on screen.
+- F3: Toggle whether to show extra info on screen